 Through the years of teaching experience at CAT, we’ve found that this method enables students to develop the confidence and capability needed to tackle the building challenges they will face once they go back into the professional environment.

 No, the course is a balance of architectural design and technology in which the two are integrated.
 We will ensure that students have a portfolio of project and design work that will be up to the high standards expected at Part II level.

 Find out more about the details of studying Architecture at CAT on an Open Day.

 Our students share their study experience.

 ARB prescription and RIBA validation are two separate processes.
 Every school of Architecture has to have prescription from ARB and we run a formally recognised Part II programme.

 It is worth noting that a quarter to a third of all architects registered with ARB are not RIBA members.
 ARB is the UK’s statutory regulator of architects.
 ARB keeps a public register of around 33,000 architects.
 Every architect in the UK has to meet the standards that it sets for education, training and practice.
 It is the sole legislative body within the UK responsible for allowing the use of the title Architect and for allowing the bearer to be a practising Architect within the UK.

-Yes in 2019, we introduced a part-time version to the course which allows students to study over 3 years rather than 2 years.
-This spreads out the workload making it even more flexible for you to continue to work or with family or other commitments during the period of study.
+Yes, in 2019 we introduced a part-time version of the course which allows students to study over three years rather than two years.
+This spreads out the workload, making it even more flexible for you to continue to work or meet family or other commitments during the period of study.

-Similar to the structure of the full-time programme which has been designed to accommodate students who wish to maintain a limited amount of employment or other commitments, the part-time structure still requires attendance at CAT one week every month in the first and third year and around 6 visits to CAT during the second year for teaching weeks on-site.
+Similar to the structure of the full-time programme, which has been designed to accommodate students who wish to maintain a limited amount of employment or other commitments, the part-time structure still requires attendance at CAT one week every month in the first and third year and around six visits to CAT during the second year for on-site teaching weeks.